NathanLouth/LANParty/guide.md

 * **Network boot from iSCSI:** Most network adapter firmwares support "PXE boot" to boot over the network.
 However, standard PXE firmwares do not typically support iSCSI boot -- that's usually reserved for absurdly expensive "enterprise" NICs.
 Fortunately, there exists an open source firmware called [iPXE](https://ipxe.org/) that does, in fact, support iSCSI boot.
 In theory, if you are very brave, you could flash iPXE directly onto your network adapter's firmware ROM.
 I am not that brave.
 Instead, what we can do is chain-load.
 First, the machines will do regular PXE boot, and the server will respond by serving them a copy of iPXE.
 The machines will then run that, leading to a second PXE boot pass, but this time the server can tell them to boot from the iSCSI volume.
 Hooray!

-* **Windows 11:** Since the original use case was for LAN parties, the client machines run Windows.
-I did actually try running Linux and WINE for a few months in mid-2011, and it worked better than you'd think, but not well enough.
-Fortunately, Windows 11 supports installing directly to, and booting directly from, an iSCSI volume -- yes, even Windows 11 Home.
+* Windows 11 supports installing directly to, and booting directly from, an iSCSI volume -- yes, even Windows 11 Home.
 However, there are some bugs you'll need to work around, covered later in this guide.

 ## Prerequisites